nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

    The CMS ID is displayed in the output, and a copy of it is stored in a file called cms_id.txt in the same folder.

-2. Add the CMS ID to the /home/stack/nuage-tripleo-heat-templates/environments/neutron-nuage-config.yaml template file for the ``NeutronNuageCMSId`` parameter.
+2. Add the CMS ID as a specific configuration in the controller using the parameter 'ControllerExtraConfig'.
+See `Parameters on the Neutron Controller`_.

-Phase 4.7: Customize the Environment Files
+Phase 4.5: Customize the Environment Files
 +++++++++++++++++++++++++++++++++++++++++++

 In this phase, you create and customize environment files and tag nodes for specific profiles.
 These profile tags match your nodes to flavors, which assign the flavors to deployment roles.